365 match reviews, one for each date on the yearly calendar? Challenge accepted. Welcome to 365 Wrestling.

 You can check out this match, along with pretty much the entire archive of PWG and a bunch of other content, on the Highspots Wrestling Network.

-If you’ve ever been to an independent show with a big name on the lineup, you know you’re going to see said name’s signature stuff.
-For example, if X-Pac is wrestling, you’re bound to see a Bronco Buster and probably an X-factor, win or lose.
-Fans come out for these matches to see their star of choice “play the hits” and that’s the way this match starts.
+If you’ve ever been to an independent show with a big name on the lineup, you know you’re going to see said name “play the hits” and deliver their signature moves.
+That’s the way this match starts.
 Liger runs Generico through some of his better-known mat work and submission holds, like the Mexican surfboard.
-The crowd is engaged, Generico is a willing foil, everyone seems happy, and nobody’s having to do anything particularly dangerous or crazy.
+The crowd is engaged, everyone seems happy and nobody’s having to do anything particularly dangerous or crazy.

-After that big dive, both guys are still “playing the hits” but at a decidedly different tempo.
-Generico busts out a Blue Thunder Bomb and multiple running big boots, now known as the Helluva Kick in WWE.
+After that big dive, both guys are still “playing the hits” but the tempo sure has quickened.
+Generico busts out a Blue Thunder Bomb and multiple iterations of his running big boot in the corner.
 In another impressive feat of aerial derring-do, he goes coast to coast on a somersault legdrop across the back of Liger, who’s hung up on the top rope in the adjacent corner.

 Final Rating: 6.2